Worktable Filament Spool System

 It's a tight fit, but that's the way i wanted it.
 You can scale this thing. if you don't think it's sturdy enough, you can scale it to as thick as you want.

 Liked ByView All

 Worktable Filament Spool System by Big-E is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure Big-E would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Big-E would love to see what you've printed.
+Please document your print and share a Make with the community.